nitesh-sinha/customhttpserver/README.md

 # customhttpserver

- This is a custom HTTP server side code running on a user given port and which can serve GET requests on one or more custom paths and a custom port, both of which can be provided by the user.
-If these custom values are not provided at runtime, then the server starts on a default port of 11111(provided the port is not opened by any other process locally yet) and serves on default path "/".
+ This is a custom HTTP server side code(tested on Python 3.7.3) running on a user provided port and which can serve GET requests on one or more custom paths and a custom port, both of which can be provided by the user.
+If these custom values are not provided at runtime, then the server starts on a default port of 11111 (provided the port is not held on to by any other process locally yet) and serves on default path "/".

 ## How to start the server?
    `python customhttpserver.py --port <server-port> --path <comma-separated-server-paths>`